vuemodel/core/docs/index.md

     details: Opinionated and predictable.
 You could be using two totally different backends yet in Vue, it'll all feel the same.
   - title: Prototype Without A Backend
     icon: 🍀
-    details: The "Local Storage" implementation is fully featured!
+    details: The "Local Storage" driver is fully featured!
 That means you can prototype an entire application without building a backend.
 Clients can see what you'll build them before you write a single line of backend code AND they can play with it!
 ---